-If you are a resident of South Carolina who facing financial difficulties, you might not want to opt for bankruptcy.
+If you are a resident of South Carolina who is facing financial difficulties, you might not want to opt for bankruptcy.
 There are other options available out there and you need to know what might work for your situation.
 You could find yourself entering into a debt settlement arrangement.
 Before you enter one of these arrangements, you need to fully understand the scope of these financial arrangements and learn how they work.
-Here at the David Aylor Law Offices we have a team of experienced South Carolina bankruptcy attorneys who help clients with their financial problems every day, and one of the things many clients ask us about is debt settlement arrangements.
+Here at David Aylor Law Offices we have a team of experienced South Carolina bankruptcy attorneys who help clients with their financial problems every day, and one of the things many clients ask us about is debt settlement arrangements.
 Let’s discuss debt settlement arrangements in detail, so you can decide if that would be the best option for you.

 Explaining a Debt Settlement Arrangement in Detail

 A debt settlement arrangement might also be referred to as credit settlement or as debt negotiation.
 Sometimes it is called debt arbitration.
 In an effort to catch up the debt and reduce the amount that is owed, the creditor and the debtor agree to a reduced dollar amount that is accepted to pay off the debt.
 During the repayment period, also referred to as the negotiation period, all payments are made directly to the debt settlement agency.
 The agency usually holds on to the payments for a while to ensure the payments are behind.